 Apache, Nginx and most popular server implementations already support HTTP/2 - you can check whether your favourite web server, or the web server you use has support for http2 here.
 However, whether you can use HTTP2 with WordPress actually depends on whether your hosting company has activated this.
 So you'll have to confirm the actual availability of HTTP/2 with your hosting company.
 The image below is a list of servers which support http/2.

 Simply put, whether your website currently supports HTTP/2 fully depends on your hosting company or the server where you host your WordPress.
-We use InMotion hosting (and here is our InMotion hosting review and InMotion VPS review), which currently does not support HTTP2.
+We use InMotion hosting (and here is our InMotion hosting review and essentially how our VPS fares), which currently does not support HTTP2.
 However, we also use MaxCDN to server our resources, which does support HTTP/2.

 There are other companies such as SiteGround which support HTTP/2 already.